Gray

 Educational outcomes in Gray fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 17.5%, significantly lower than the SA4 region average of 31.3%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 17.5%, significantly lower than the SA4 region average of 31.3%.
 Bachelor degrees are most common at 11.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
-Trade and technical skills are prominent, with 44.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (33.0%).
+Vocational credentials are prevalent, with 44.4% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (33.0%).
+Educational participation is high at 38.1%, with 14.8% in primary education, 10.2% in secondary education, and 4.8% pursuing tertiary education.

-Educational participation is high, with 38.1% of residents currently enrolled in formal education.
+Educational participation is notably high, with 38.1% of residents currently enrolled in formal education.
 This includes 14.8% in primary education, 10.2% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education